courtneyjchen/neo4j-product-clustering/README.md

 By modeling both the digital and physical aspects of the retail experience, this project highlights the practical value of community detection and network-based algorithms in driving operational efficiency and enhancing customer engagement in the specialty foods sector.

+📌 Final Deliverable
+For the complete narrative and final results, please see [Northwind Traders Proposal.pdf] (https://github.com/courtneyjchen/neo4j-product-clustering/blob/main/Northwind%20Traders%20Proposal.pdf)
+.
+This document highlights our storytelling approach and brings together the analysis in a clear, compelling format.

 __Contributors:__ Hong Hu, Kevin Pradjinata

 __Dataset:__ https://docs.yugabyte.com/preview/sample-data/northwind/